folio-org/folio-org.github.io/source-code/map.md

 If a "DB schema" link is shown, then use this to assist construction of [CQL search queries](/faqs/explain-cql/).

-It shows which tables are available, the database indexes and their and types (e.g. fullTextIndex, uniqueIndex, etc.) along with details of those indexes (e.g. caseSensitive, removeAccents, etc.).
+It shows which tables are available, the database indexes and their types (e.g. fullTextIndex, uniqueIndex, etc.) along with details of those indexes (e.g. caseSensitive, removeAccents, etc.).

 ## Further information